gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 ## Introduction

 The English economist G. L. S. Shackle was an important heterodox thinker who was influenced by and influenced both Keynesians and Austrians.
+He was a student of F.A.
+Hayek at the LSE, at careful reader of Keynes, and close colleague of Ludwig Lachmann.
 His importance for our story is his sharp criticisms of the formalistic, "rational" methods adopted by the economic mainstream.

 ## Business, Time and Thought